nikouu/ZeroRedact/docfx/benchmarks/index.md

 ## About the Benchmarks

-These benchmarks are generated using [BenchmarkDotNet](https://benchmarkdotnet.org/) and track performance metrics across multiple versions of ZeroRedact.
+These benchmarks are generated using [BenchmarkDotNet](https://benchmarkdotnet.org/).
 The charts display:

 - **Duration Chart**: Shows the mean execution time in nanoseconds for each method across versions
 - **Memory Chart**: Shows the bytes allocated per operation for each method across versions